-December 31,
+Decem ber 31,

-2013 2012
+2014 2013

-(in thousands)
+(in thou isands)

-Minimum lease payments receivable \$ 4,291,067 \$ -
+Minimum lease payments receivable \$ 4,244,067 \$ 4,291,067

 Estimated residual values

-Less unearned income (3,761,622)
+Less unearned income (3,704,835) (3,761,622)

-Net investment in direct financing leases \$ 529,445
+Net investment in direct financing leases \$ 539,232 \$ 529,445

-Properties subject to direct financing leases 56
+Properties subject to direct financing leases 56 56

-On November 27, 2013, we closed on a purchase/leaseback transaction with Ark Holding Company, Inc. ("Ark Holding") pursuant to which Omega acquired 55 SNFs and 1 ALF.
-We leased the facilities back to the prior operator pursuant to four 50-year lease yielding 10.6% per annum over the term of the lease.
+On November 27, 2013, we closed on an aggregate \$529 million purchase/leaseback transaction in connection with the acquisition of Ark Holding Company, Inc. ("Ark Holding") by 4 West Holdings Inc. At closing, we acquired 55 SNFs and 1 ALF operated by Ark Holding and leased the facilities back to Ark Holding, now known as New Ark Investment Inc. ("New Ark"), pursuant to four 50-year master leases, with rental payments yielding 10.6% per annum over the term of the leases.
 The purchase/leaseback transaction is being accounted for as a direct financing lease.

-The lease agreement allows the tenant the right to purchase the facilities for a bargain purchase price plus closing costs at the end of the lease.
-In addition, commencing in the 41st year of the lease, the tenant will have the right to prepay the remainder of its obligations thereunder for an amount equal to the sum of the unamortized portion of the investment plus the net present value of the remaining payments under the lease, and closing costs.
+The lease agreements allow the tenant the right to purchase the facilities for a bargain purchase price plus closing costs at the end of term.
+In addition, commencing in the 41st year of each lease, the tenant will have the right to prepay the remainder of its obligations thereunder for an amount equal to the sum of the unamortized portion of the original aggregate \$529 million investment plus the net present value of the remaining payments under the lease, and closing costs.
 In the event the tenant exercises either of these options, we have the right to purchase the properties for fair market value at the time.